istio/istio.io/content/en/docs/setup/install/istioctl/index.md

-Profiles, found under `manifests/profiles/`, can be edited and new ones added by creating new files with the desired profile name and a `.yaml` extension. `istioctl` scans the `profiles` subdirectory and all profiles found there can be referenced as a base for user overlays.
-Note that all profiles are overlays over the `default` profile (except `default` itself).
-For example, you can create a new profile file called `custom1.yaml` which customizes some settings from the `default` profile, and then `istioctl` can access this profile through the `IstioOperatorSpec` API e.g.
+Profiles, found under `manifests/profiles/`, can be edited and new ones added by creating new files with the desired profile name and a `.yaml` extension. `istioctl` scans the `profiles` subdirectory and all profiles found there can be referenced by name in the `IstioOperatorSpec` profile field.
+Built-in profiles are overlaid on the default profile YAML before user overlays are applied.
+For example, you can create a new profile file called `custom1.yaml` which customizes some settings from the `default` profile, and then apply a user overlay file on top of that:

+{{< text bash >}}
-`istioctl generate --charts mycharts/ --set profile=custom1`.
+$ istioctl generate --charts mycharts/ --set profile=custom1 -f path-to-user-overlay.yaml
+{{< /text >}}

+In this case, the `custom1.yaml` and `user-overlay.yaml` files will be overlaid on the `default.yaml` file to obtain the final values used as an input to manifest generation.

 In general, creating new profiles is not necessary since a similar result can be achieved by passing multiple overlay files.
-For example, the `custom1` profile command above is equivalent to `istioctl generate -f mycharts/profiles/custom1.yaml`.
+For The command above is equivalent to passing two user overlay files:

+{{< text bash >}}
+$ istioctl generate --charts mycharts/ --f manifests/profiles/custom1.yaml -f path-to-user-overlay.yaml
+{{< /text >}}

-Creating a custom profile is only required if you need to refer to that profile by name through the `IstioOperatorSpec`.
+Creating a custom profile is only required if you need to refer to a profile by name through the `IstioOperatorSpec`.

 ### Patching the output manifest